1981 Brixton riot: 10–11 April

 Public disfavour came to a head on Friday 10 April.
-At around 5:15 pm a police constable spotted a black youth named Michael Bailey running towards him, apparently away from three other black youths.
+At around 5:15 pm a police constable spotted a Black youth named Michael Bailey running towards him, apparently away from three other black youths.
 Bailey was stopped and found to be badly bleeding, but broke away from the constable.
 Stopped again on Atlantic Road, Bailey was found to have a four-inch stab wound.
 He ran into a flat and was helped by a family and the police constable there by putting kitchen roll on his wound.
 A crowd gathered and, as the police then tried to take the wounded boy to a waiting minicab on Railton Road, the crowd tried to intervene thinking the police did not appear to be providing or seeking the medical help Bailey needed quickly enough.
 As the minicab pulled away at speed a police car arrived and stopped the cab.
 When an officer from the police car realised Bailey was wounded he moved him into the back of the police car to take him to hospital more quickly, and bound his wound more tightly to stop the bleeding.
 A group of 50 youths began to shout for Bailey's release, thinking the police were arresting him.
-"Look, they’re killing him," claimed one.
+"Look, they're killing him," claimed one.
 The crowd descended on the police car and pulled him out.

 Rumours spread that a youth had been left to die by the police, or that the police looked on as the stabbed youth was lying on the street.
 More than 200 youths, black and white with predominantly Afro-Caribbean heritage, reportedly turned on the police.
-In response, the police decided to increase the number of foot patrols in Railton Road, despite the tensions, and carry on with Operation Swamp 81 throughout the night and into the following day.
+The police decided to increase the number of foot patrols in Railton Road, despite the tensions, and carry on with Operation Swamp 81 throughout the night and into the following day.